emilyruby/deliveroo/README.md

 ## Running the Code

 After cloning the project, just run the following command to get your cron string parsed.
-This is assuming you have python installed.
-Ti
+This is assuming you have python installed:

 `python parser.py "CRON_STRING"`